irfancharania/Media-Directory-Cleaner/readme.md

    |---- Old Movie (No Video)           (deleted - entire folder < 100MB)
 ```

-### TV Shows
+### TV

 All episode files for season/year are contained within the same folder.
-Delete all files sized below **100 MB** that do not have a corresponding large file, and are not named "folder" or "poster".

 TV show files are expected to be in leaf nodes.

+Deletes all files sized below **100 MB** that do not have a corresponding large file, and are not named "folder" or "poster".
+Empty season folders (no video files) are also deleted.

 #### Expected folder structure: